Engineering

 EGR 377 Seminar: Aerial Vehicle Design (4 Credits)

 Remotely piloted and autonomous aircraft are increasingly being used in scientific research, agriculture, disaster mitigation and national defense.
 These small and efficient aircraft offer major environmental benefits while, at the same time, raise complex ethical and policy issues.
 This seminar introduces the rapidly growing field of aerial vehicle design and low-Reynolds number aerodynamics through a major project in which students design, fabricate and test a remotely piloted aircraft.
-Prerequisites: EGR 374, CSC 111, and either EGR 220 or CSC 270.
+Prerequisites: EGR 374, (one of CSC 110, CSC 120, CSC 205/MTH 205, CSC 210 or CSC 220), and either EGR 220 or CSC 270.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.

 Fall, Spring, Variable